DNS zone API – explained

 In basic layman English, all this makes the entire Internet (web and email) work!

 So, what is an API domain DNS zone and how do you use it?
-It lets you access easily the information critical for web and email functionality.
-You have below what it looks like, one out of hundreds of millions you can create using WhoAPI.
+It lets you (or more accurately your software) access easily the information critical for web and email functionality.
+You have below what one of them looks like, one out of hundreds of millions.